Shadow-Work

 8 COPING SKILLS FOR ANXIETY

 These 8 coping skills for anxiety can help you have a calmer day to day life!
 When you put your anxiety first, it can have you on alert at all times.
 It is constantly there, weighing in on your decisions before you make them.
 Getting rid of anxiety isn’t an overnight thing.
 It takes time to heal those thought patterns.
 So, what are some skills that can help calm down the anxiety from day to day?
-These are the 8 coping skills I use to break through my anxiety on a daily basis.
+These are the 8 coping skills I use to break through anxiety on a daily basis.

 This might seem silly to someone battling with anxiety because that’s all you can do.
 Think.
 And that’s the problem, you think too much and it’s causing all these issues.